-- the progress of our research and development programs; - achievement of enterprise milestones, including entering into collaboration and licensing agreements, as well as funding milestones; - contemporaneous third-party valuations of our common shares for our most recent share issuances; - our need for future financing to fund operations; - the rights and preferences of our preference shares and our preference shares relative to our common shares; - the likelihood of achieving a discrete liquidity event, such as a sale of our Company or an initial public offering given prevailing market conditions; and - external market and economic conditions impacting our industry sector.
+- the rights and preferences of our preference shares and our preference shares relative to our common shares; - the likelihood of achieving a discrete liquidity event, such as a sale of our Company or an initial public offering given prevailing market conditions; and - · external market and economic conditions impacting our industry sector.

 In determining the fair values of the common shares as of each grant date, three generally accepted approaches were considered: income approach, market approach and cost approach.
 In addition, the guidance prescribed by the American Institute of Certified Public Accounts Audit and Accounting Practice Aid, Valuation of Privately-Held-Company Equity Securities Issued as Compensation had been considered.
 The "prior sale of company stock" method, a form of the market approach, had been applied to estimate the total enterprise value.
 The prior sale of company stock method considers any prior arm's length sales of the Company's equity securities.
-Considerations factored into the analysis included: the type and amount of equity sold, the estimated volatility, the estimated time to liquidity, the risk-free rate, the timing compared to the common shares valuation date and the financial condition and structure of the Company at the time of the sale.
-As such, the value per share had been benchmarked to the external transactions of Company stock and external financing rounds.
+Considerations factored into the analysis included: the type and amount of equity sold, the estimated volatility, the estimated time to liquidity, the risk-free rate, the timing compared to the common shares valuation date and the financial condition and structure of the Company stock and external financing rounds.
 For determining the value of the Company's shares, the prior sale of company stock method had been relied on to estimate the total value of the Company's equity.
 Throughout this period, financing rounds were held, which resulted in the issuance of preferred shares.
 The preferred shares were transacted with numerous existing and new investors, and therefore the pricing in these financing rounds was considered a strong indication of fair value.